seven1m/30-days-of-elixir/README.md

 **01-hello-world.exs** - We start at the very beginning: our first message to the world!

-**02-unit-testing.exs** - We'll need unit testing for the rest of the excercises, so let's do this!
+**02-unit-testing.exs** - We'll need unit testing for the rest of the exercises, so let's do this!
 The built-in unit testing library ExUnit is capable and easy-to-use.

 **03-input-output.exs** - Here we learn that file input and user input are easy.
 José has even done us a solid and